marcuswendt/FieldKit.otl/README.md

 ### Util
-_fd_sop_util.otl_
+_fd_sop_util.File

-* File Cache _is a versatile multi process file caching node that works with Alembic and BGEO formats_
+* otl_ Cache _is a versatile multi process file caching node that works with Alembic and BGEO formats_